 For many of the speakers, this was their first introduction to Central Asia and to UCA so ensuring an outstanding experience for them, from planning through arrival and delivery, was a priority to enhance UCA’s credibility and reputation.
 Aliyyah spent the days leading up to the event working closely with the speakers before they arrived onsite and through the conference days.

 Aliyyah herself arrived in Bishkek a few days prior to the event and worked closely with the local team to ensure that the conference was executed professionally.
 She created a minute-by-minute agenda for the three days of the conference, liaising between all the team workstreams, the venue, and leadership from the lead sponsors and co-hosts.
-Her role evolved during the three days; she summarized key messages after keynote speakers and even stepped in as an announcer between presentations.
+Her role evolved during the three days; she summarised key messages after keynote speakers, and even stepped in as an announcer between presentations.

 Aliyyah said, “We had a gap of about 15 minutes while we were waiting for a highlight video to be prepared, so we decided to gather feedback from the audience.
-This turned out to be a positive way to use the time, and was a first for me as I ended up moderating a live Q&A in three different languages (two of which I don’t speak at all!)”
+This turned out to be a positive way to use the time, and was a first for me as I ended up moderating a live Q&A in three different languages - two of which I don’t speak at all!”

-A number of senior government officials attended the conference throughout the three days, including the President of Kyrgyz Republic, the Chief Justice of the Supreme Court, the first Prime Minister, all the Ministers of his Cabinet, as well as the Governors from all seven provinces of the country.
-During the event, the president announced the formation of a President’s Advisory Council on digitization to follow up on the outcomes of the conference.
+A number of senior government officials attended the conference throughout the three days, including the President of the Kyrgyz Republic, the Chief Justice of the Supreme Court, the first Prime Minister, all the Ministers of his Cabinet, as well as the Governors from all seven provinces of the country.
+During the event, the president announced the formation of a President’s Advisory Council on digitisation to follow up on the outcomes of the conference.

 Several segments of the conference were broadcast on local television, and highlights of the event were published in 30 newspapers across Central Asia.
 Shaukat is optimistic about the many connections made through the event, the spotlight on UCA within Kyrgyzstan and Central Asia, and the doors that have opened to accelerate digital transformation in the region.